-These results show that the homogeneous state of deep neural networks admits a self-organized instability, which gives rise to complex weight morphologies.
+The results above show that the homogeneous state of deep neural networks admits a self-organised instability, which gives rise to complex weight morphologies.
 Our theory also predicts in which cases this instability does not occur.
-The instability should not occur if the initial state of the deep neural network is homogeneous but has a large mean, as well as when it is not homogeneous and weights have a high variance.
-In both cases the assumption that weights are growing in absolute strength during training breaks down, rendering our theory inapplicable.
+This is the case if the initial state of the deep neural network is homogeneous but has a large mean, as well as when it is not homogeneous and the weights have a high variance.

-To illustrate this, we trained 50 neural networks with weights drawn from a distribution with an initial variance 20 times larger than for all other results in this manuscript, Specifically, we initialized weights randomly from a uniform distribution on the interval $[-1,1]$.
-Out of these 48 had a high test accuracy larger than 90\% and none of those showed pattern formation.
-Of 100 networks trained with low variance, 32 had a high accuracy larger than 90\% (see methods).
-Out of these, all showed structure formation. ($p=4.6e-23$).
-This supports our prediction that pattern formation does not occur for large initial variances.
+To illustrate this, we trained networks with initially uniformly distributed weights and varying standard deviations.
+For each value of the standard deviation, we computed the Pearson correlation between the in- and outgoing weight fraction, as in Fig.~\ref{fig:2}e and the number of accessible nodes as in Fig.~\ref{fig:2}f.
+With increasing standard deviation of the initial weight distribution, the correlation between in- and out-going weight fractions decreases (Fig.~\ref{fig:4}a) and the number of accessible nodes increases (Fig.~\ref{fig:4}b).
+This indicates that channel formation breaks down, in support of our prediction that pattern formation does not occur for large initial variances.